 In protecting your IP, also keep in mind the potential expansion of your business abroad.
 If you plan to sell your goods or services in Slovakia, register everything you need here right away.
 Keep in mind that many IP rights can be registered at EU level and therefore with protection in all member states.

-Terms and conditions are a key document in relation to your customers.
-And having them set up badly can backfire badly.
-Like, for example, Susan and Honza, who started an online sports and sports accessories business.
+Terms and conditions are an essential document for the relationship with customers and setting them up badly can lead to legal problems.
+And if you get them wrong, it can backfire badly.
+Like, for example, Ms Susan and Mr Honz, who have started an online sports and sports accessory sales business.
 However, their terms and conditions did not include proper information about complaints, for which they were fined by the Czech Trade Inspection Authority.
 When we consulted with them on their case and created new terms and conditions, we discovered that they had used a model terms and conditions from the internet.
 However, this was primarily aimed at a different type of business and was not applicable to their project.
 In fact, dissatisfied customers can be worse than fines.

-Tip: We have covered e-shops and their nine most common mistakes in their terms and conditions in our article.
+Tip: We have covered e-shops and seven things not to forget in the terms and conditions in our article.

 It does not pay to underestimate any legal documents.
 Just because you take notes at the time you sign a contract with your business partner and feel that you are both on the same page, doesn’t mean that a year from now you won’t be reading each other’s business contracts in a different way.
 Properly drafted and unchallenged contracts will bring order to your startup so you can focus on the project itself.